 Memory corruption through the use of a dangling reference is among the most difficult errors to locate.

-With sufficient knowledge about the heap management scheme (often provided by the OS (Operating System) or run-time system), use of dangling references is an exploitable vulnerability, since the dangling reference provides a method with which to read and modify valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations.
+With sufficient knowledge about the heap management scheme , which is often provided by the OS (Operating System) or run-time system documentation, the use of dangling references is an exploitable vulnerability, since the dangling reference provides a method with which to read and modify valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations.

-Cross reference

-CWE[8]:
+Allocating and freeing memory in different modules and levels of abstraction burdens the programmer with tracking the lifetime of that block of memory.
+This may cause confusion regarding when and if a block of memory has been allocated or freed, leading to programming defects such as double-free vulnerabilities, accessing freed memory, or dereferencing NULL pointers or pointers that are not initialized.

+Related coding guidelines

+CWE [7]: